dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0701.md

 With that I'll conclude our tour of the basic control-construct macros.
 Now you're ready to take a closer look at how to define your own macros.

 8 Loop keywords is a bit of a misnomer since they aren’t keyword symbols.
 In fact, LOOP doesn’t care what package the symbols are from.
 When the LOOP macro parses its body, it considers any appropriately named symbols equivalent.
 You could even use true keywords if you wanted:for, :across, and so on—because they also have the correct name.
 But most folks just use plain symbols.
-Because the loop keywords are used only as syntactic markers, it doesn’t matter if they’re used for other purposes—as function or variable names.
+Because the loop keywords are used only as syntactic markers, it doesn’t matter if they’re used for other purposes—as function or variable names.a